 Tinnitus relief

 For the millions of people who experience tinnitus — the perception of ringing, buzzing, or hissing sounds without an external source — white noise is one of the most established therapeutic tools available.
 Because white noise covers the entire audible frequency spectrum, it can partially or fully mask the phantom sounds of tinnitus, providing meaningful relief by reducing the perceived contrast between the tinnitus signal and the surrounding acoustic environment.
 Tinnitus Retraining Therapy, a widely used clinical protocol, incorporates white noise as a central component.
-If you experience persistent tinnitus, consulting an audiologist is the best first step.
+If you experience persistent tinnitus and want a dedicated protocol for nighttime use — including the mixing point method, bedroom setup, and a comparison of white, pink, and brown noise for different tinnitus types — see our complete guide: Noise for Sleeping with Tinnitus.

 How to Use White Noise Safely